MicrosoftDocs/learn/learn-pr/bicep/deploy-resources-different-scopes/includes/2-understand-deployment-scopes.md

 - You need to grant access to all of the resources within any subscriptions that are within the management group hierarchy.
 For example, your cloud operations team might need to have access to every subscription in your organization.
 You can create a role assignment at your root management group, which grants your cloud operations team access to everything in Azure.

   > [!CAUTION]
   > Be extremely careful when you grant access to resources using management groups, and especially the root management group.
 Remember that every resource underneath the management group in the hierarchy will inherit the role assignment.
-Make sure your organization follows best practices regarding identity management and authentication, and don't grant access that isn't required.
+Make sure your organization follows best practices regarding identity management and authentication, and follow the principle of least privilege - don't grant access that isn't required.

 - You need to apply policies across your entire organization.
 For example, your organization might have a policy that resources cannot be created in certain geographic regions, under any circumstances.
 You might apply a policy to your root management group that will block creation of resources in that region.